 A strong background in math and science is a must for any design engineer; in addition, experience in computers is also a requirement for any job in the field.
 A streak of creativity is a plus for design engineers; crafting innovative components to new products requires an inventive mind.
 Design engineers must also be comfortable speaking before large groups and writing memos, both of which are routine industry tasks.

 While the Bureau of Labor Statistics (BLS) does not list data for design engineers specifically, the broader field of mechanical engineering can expect to see an average 5% increase in employment between 2014 and 2024, while materials engineers should expect little, if any, growth during that decade.
 Mechanical engineers design and test mechanical devices, while materials engineers develop and process materials for use in creating products.
 As of May 2015, the median annual salary for mechanical engineers was $83,590 while materials engineers brought in a median of $91,130 per year.

 You might also consider these options for careers involving engineering:

 Mechanical Engineering Technician

 Specialized training in drafting may be gained through an associate's degree or a technical certificate program, to learn the skills for using software to convert engineers' and architects' designs into plans and technical drawings.
-Little or no change was expected in the number of available drafters' positions, in general, during the 2012-2022 decade; however the growth for electrical and electronics drafters was predicted to be about average, at 10%.
-Overall, drafters earned an annual median salary of $49,630 in 2012, with electrical and electronics drafters earning the top wages, per the BLS.
+A decline of 3% was expected in the number of available drafters' positions, in general, during the 2014-2024 decade; however the growth for electrical and electronics drafters was predicted to be at 5%.
+Overall, drafters earned an annual median salary of $52,720 in 2015, with electrical and electronics drafters earning the top wages, per the BLS.